kate-sarant/Appointy/README.md

 - Navigate to profile page and change the informations
 - Book,Update ,Delete appointmets
 - Check appointments from Fullcalendar panel
+- Resive email with the appoinment after booking or update

 ## Setup_Instructions